s1nng/Wp-Lk-Sincrypt/README.md

 * `No missing issues, all number will be locked once.`

-*  For Password Contact Instagram : sincryptzork
+*  For Password Contact Instagram : s1nng

 <br>